CHRISTIAN EDUCATION

 Our preschool was begun in 1968 as one of Trinity’s outreach programs.
 It was one of three preschools in the area and was supported through the donations of church members.
 The first teachers were paid $5.00 per week.

-Presently, we offer two 3-day and one 2-day classes.
+Presently, we offer a 4-day, 3-day, 2-day, Tiny Tots and Enrichment classes.
 Tuition and a fund raiser are the major source of income.
 Trinity contributes the use of the building, utilities, office supplies, postage and the services of the sexton, secretary and pastor.

 Enrollment has been as low as 15 students in 1968 and as large as more than 90 students in 1990.
-During the 50 year history approximately 1,200 students have attended our school.
+During the 50 year history approximately 1,200 students have attended our schools.